masif2002/aws-solutions-architect-associate/06-ELB-and-ASG.md

     * Ex: Scaling out to specified capacity at 9am to 5pm every Sunday
 ### Predictive Scaling
 * Scales according to a forecast that is created from previous data
-* So, here.. scaling actions ahead of time
+* So, here.. scaling actions happen ahead of time

 ### Scaling cooldown
 * After a scaling activity by ASG, the ASG enters into cooldown period